HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 3-7

-The beautiful blue violets are easy to grow – as they just need partial to full shade and moist soil.
+The beautiful blue violets are easy to grow – you just need to provide partial to full shade and moist soil.

 46. Brunnera